-As we age, we need more sleep – which is incredibly frustrating, as we often have so much more on our plates than when we were younger.
+As we age, we need more sleep – which is incredibly frustrating, because we often have so much more on our plates than when we were younger.

-Many women especially, juggle full-time jobs, with housekeeping, children big or small or adult, aging parents who are often harder work than our children.
+Many women juggle full-time jobs, with housekeeping, children big or small or adult, and aging parents who are often much harder work than their children.
 Then they have to find time for their partners, exercise and sleep!

 Different people need different amounts of sleep.
-The quality of your sleep is more important than the quantity.
-The average amount of sleep needed is seven to eight hours, but some people only need five for a quality sleep, yet others need nine or ten!
+The quality of your sleep is more important than quantity.
+The average amount of sleep needed is seven to eight hours, but some people need nine or ten!

-In winter, I sleep 9 – 10 hours lose a pile of weight and am so much happier!
+In winter, I sleep 9 – 11 hours per night, I lose a pile of weight and am so much happier!

 A lack of deep restorative sleep has been repeatedly shown to cause immune activation.
 There are five phases of sleep we must go through every night for our bodies and minds to repair.
 Scientists have broken this down into two types REM (Rapid Eye Movement) and Non – REM sleep,